Cinelerrra Patches

 Heroine Virtual released Cinelerra version 4.2 in October 2010.
 While this new version contains many improvements to previous versions.
 It also lacks important features of the community version.
 An important feature that version 4.2 lacks is the ability to render to an external encoder using a yuv4mpeg video stream.
 Without this feature intermediate codecs such as mjpeg must be used in any workflow aimed at producing DVD or blu-ray compatible video streams.

-Patch for dnxhd Quicktime Input
+Patch for dnxhd and dv50 Quicktime Input

 ffmpeg -i 00032.mts -r 30000/1001 -s 1920x1080 -b 145M \